Welcome to the St. Joseph River Basin Commission

 - Make recommendations on matters related to its functions and objectives, to political subdivisions in the Basin, and to other public and private agencies.

-- Develop plans to improve water quality in the Basin.
+- Develop plans and tools to improve water quality or mitigate flooding in the Basin.